YangPiCui/ErgonomicVerticalKeyboard/README.md

  1. ~~Play with Clojure, Leiningen, OpenSCAD.
 I am learning C++ and want to master it.
 I don't want to confuse myself with the language syntaxes before mastering C++.~~
  3. ~~get the 3D model in Fusion 360.
 Can't find one.~~
  4. ~~Ask a friend to do it.
 Friend left.~~
- 5. Buy a new desktop, take my sweet time, and design with my old good friend Solidworks.
+ 5. Setup a new desktop computer and learn FreeCAD.

 ## Part 2: Internal Electronics and Wiring